Slots

 class BlogComponent < ViewComponent::Base

-# Since `HeaderComponent` is nested inside of this component, we've to
+# Since `HeaderComponent` is nested inside of this component, we have to

 # reference it as a string instead of a class name.